szepeviktor/how-to-operate/README.md

 ### Tech debt

+Question number one: _Is this project worth being proactive?_ (or just be reactive)

 - that 5% of resources meaning 1 day per month paying back technical debt
 - invest in error-free future